 The complete unit viewed from the top shows nothing unconventional except the shield cans around the crystal holders.
 The two tubes directly behind the crystal holders are the 6V6 oscillators.
-The 6N7 tripler is directly behind the two oscillator tubes, with the VR-150 voltage regulator sitting on the rear right-hand corner.
+The 6N7 tripler is directly behind the two oscillator sitting on the rear right-hand corner.
 The switch on the front at the right selects one of two crystals - the knob controls the tuning of the mixer and output stages.
 The chassis measures 10 by 14 by 3 inches.